Beardbot/beardbot-plugin-starter/README.md

 3. Rename the beardbot-plugin-starter.php file using your chosen slug.

-4. Rename the classes/Plugin_Starter_Settings.php using your chosen slug.
+4. Rename the classes/Plugin_Starter_Settings.php file using your chosen slug.

 5. Update the plugin header details.